Finding Your Way (2012)

 Art is often about adapting.
 Rather than go to the quarry and order a stone the size of the material I proposed for the totem, which would take more time away from my task, I decided to use blocks that were onsite.
 That required changes to the design as I didn’t want the splices to be in the middle of a figure.

 I started with the bottom block and worked my way up.

 Eventually I got designs laid out on the blocks and worked on all of them simultaneously.
 That helped speed things along as I could do my work with one tool on each block and then move along to another tool.
-These two blocks will make the beaver, one is his his head and the other, his body.
+These two blocks will make the beaver, one is his head and the other, his body.
 Pictures of the head demonstrate some of the progression as it moves along,

-I poloished the frog before laying out his details.
+I polished the frog before laying out his details.
 On some of the other elements I carved the details and then polished.
 School kids taught me how to say frog in Korean, “kay go dee”.

 It was simpler to make holes to represent his warts than to actually make bumps, they were accented with grooves that created a star shape in each one.

 One block had three dragonflies, there were millions of them around there when I was carving so I think they will be appreciated on the totem.
 Dragon flies flit around, they change direction quickly in the air, so the meaning of one on a totem pole is change and joy, I think that’s important in finding your way.
 Dragon fly in Korean is “chum cha dee”.

 After I had been there working alone for a couple of weeks they told me another artist would be coming to join me, I was surprised to see Prof. Noell El Farro from Philippines step out of the car when he arrived.
 I worked with Noell in Penza in 2008 and again at the Saigon Sculpture Symposium later that year.
 He was not working in stone at Hasalla, he did a very cool glass piece that would be exhibited in the park.
 I believe it was titled “Public Library”.